Hirsch-BI-Solutions/Energy-Startup-Analysis/README.md

 Fig 1.
 Showing where the sales revenue increase from.

-Sales Revenue increase from Luxembourg and Hague; where the consumption is higher and number of rooms is 4-5.
+- Sales Revenue increase from Luxembourg and Hague; where the consumption is higher and number of rooms is 4-5.

 ![Lux](https://user-images.githubusercontent.com/47668423/102073155-2e725180-3e03-11eb-8126-23bd093dd3f0.png)

 Figure 2.
 Showing sales revenue benchamrk across regions.

-Luxembourg had a higher sale revenue in 2018, over 40000 but in 2019, Berlin over passes Luxembourg with over 40000.
+- Luxembourg had a higher sale revenue in 2018, over 40000 but in 2019, Berlin over passes Luxembourg with over 40000.
 In 2019 Groningen reached a sale revenue of 60000 euro.

 ![Figure_7](https://user-images.githubusercontent.com/47668423/102016583-ed763080-3d61-11eb-835c-823fa21022e5.png)

 Figure 3.
 Showing correlations between sales revenue and room households.

-There is  a weak but significant correlation between sales revenue and room household.
+- There is  a weak but significant correlation between sales revenue and room household.
 Also there is a correlation between return of investment and rooms.

 ![sales_kwh](https://user-images.githubusercontent.com/47668423/102016638-3201cc00-3d62-11eb-8317-03d12b2127f4.png)

 Figure 4.
 Showing the relationship between sales revenue and KwH per month consumption.

-This shows that there is a around 80 KwH per month consumptin at a over 45000 euro sales revenue.
+- This shows that there is a around 80 KwH per month consumptin at a over 45000 euro sales revenue.
 For over 90 KwH per month consumption sales revenue. may reach over 50000 euro.

 ![Room per year](https://user-images.githubusercontent.com/47668423/102076333-dab63700-3e07-11eb-8582-ceac655bc9c9.png)

 Fig 5.
 Showing revenues distributed across rooms household.

-It is clear that revenue increases with consumtion and household room nuber.
+- It is clear that revenue increases with consumtion and household room nuber.
 In this figure 5 room households bring over 60000 sales revenue.
 And therefore a higher profitability too.

 ![sum](https://user-images.githubusercontent.com/47668423/102079077-4dc1ac80-3e0c-11eb-81bf-04822334739c.png)

 Figure 6.
 Showing sum of sales_revenues across months and the room household distribution.

-3 room households bring more sales revenue and in autumn months.
+- 3 room households bring more sales revenue and in autumn months.

 ![Mean](https://user-images.githubusercontent.com/47668423/102079310-bf99f600-3e0c-11eb-8e73-d998088051df.png)

 Figure 7.
 Showing mean of sales_revenues across weekdays and the room household distribution.

-Beginning of the week seems more profitable.
+- Beginning of the week seems more profitable.

 ![Winter_M](https://user-images.githubusercontent.com/47668423/102080399-a98d3500-3e0e-11eb-9ff7-adb52c4e2264.png)

 Figure 8.
 Showing mean of sales_revenues across months and the room household distribution.

-February and January are most profitable.
+- February and January are most profitable.

-# Part III - Operational Costs
+# Operational Costs

-#Where is the money mostly invested on?
+  - Where is the money mostly invested on?

 <img width="807" alt="operational costs" src="https://user-images.githubusercontent.com/47668423/102113314-2e8d4400-3e39-11eb-861b-bffba0301ff9.png">

-#1.staff
-#2.Marketing
-#R&D
+ - 1.Staff
+ - 2.Marketing
+ - 3.R&D

 | General_Expenditures             |   Year |   Monthly_costs |